namanjaswani27/Neural_Network_Architectures_using_Numpy/README.md

 ## Implememting Neural Network Architectures from scratch

-Each architecture is implemented using only numpy.
-Refer to each directory for details
+The following architectures are all implemented using Numpy.
+> Kindly refer to the respective directories for a detailed description.